the-Jinxist/golang-backend-masterclass/README.md

 Day 44: Finished the implementation of the gRPC API for the login and create user api.

 Day 45: Working on creating a gRPC gateway so we can serve both HTTP and gRPC requests.
 We also enabled snake case for the fields in our json response by using marshalling and unmarshalling options.
+We're moving onto how to use grpc metadata, which is some information about a RPC call.
+We retrieved some of the info that was missing i.e the clientIP and userAgent from this metadata.
+The code to do this retrieveing was done in metadata.go